az7jh2/SDePER/STRUCTURE.md

 [PyPI package page](https://pypi.org/project/sdeper/).

+`.github/workflows/publish-to-pypi.yml` is a GitHub Action worflow file for publishing package to PyPI trigged by new release in GitHub.

 - `MANIFEST.in`: Instructs setuptools on which additional non-code files should be included in the distribution.
 - `pyproject.toml`: Configuration file for using setuptools, defining build and packaging settings.
 - `setup.py`: Script for setting up the package for distribution.